italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **kid**
     - Key ID of the public key needed to verify the JWS signature, as defined in [:rfc:`7517`].
 REQUIRED when ``trust_chain`` is used.
   * - **trust_chain**
-    - Sequence of Entity Statements that composes the Trust Chain related to the Relying Party, as defined in `OIDC-FED`_ Section *3.2.1.
+    - Sequence of Entity Statements that composes the Trust Chain related to the Relying Party, as defined in `OID-FED`_ Section *3.2.1.
 Trust Chain Header Parameter*.

 The JWS payload parameters are described herein: